-2. Reasons for Recommendations
+Reasons for Recommendations

-- 2.1 To approve the Capital Strategy for 2019/20. - 2.2 To set and approve future capital programmes to 2023/24. - 2.3 To enable the Housing Capital budget to be managed effectively. - 2.4 To enable the Asset Renewal budgets to be managed effectively. - 2.5 To enable S106 schemes to be managed effectively. - 2.6 To enable the Energy Conservation Refit budget to be managed effectively
+- 1. To approve the Capital Strategy for 2020/21. - 2.
+To set and approve future capital programmes to 2024/25. - 3.
+To enable the Housing Capital budget to be managed effectively. - 4.
+To enable the Asset Renewal budgets to be managed effectively. - 5.
+To enable S106 schemes to be managed effectively. - 6.
+To enable the Energy Management Schemes to be managed effectively. - 7.
+To rename and create a new reserve. - 8.
+In order to gain the view of Corporate Resources Scrutiny Committee. - 9.
+To reflect the work programme for the Band B Schemes. - 10.
+To reflect the work programme for the City Deal Scheme.

-3. Background
+1. Background